Recruitment and Assessment of Adopters Stage 1 Procedure

 The Allocated Social Worker will remain the link person with the prospective adopters throughout the Stage One process and should provide contact details at the initial home visit for this purpose.
 At the end of Stage One the responsible worker will gather and review the information and make a clear recommendation to the team manager about how to proceed.
 The responsible worker will need to monitor the tight Stage One, 2-month time framework, and alert managers as soon as possible to actual and potential delays which should be clearly documented.

 Where the Pre-Assessment Decision is that the prospective adopter is not suitable to adopt a child, the prospective adopter must be provided with a clear written explanation of the reasons why they will not be able to proceed to Stage Two.
+The pre-assessment decision may be made notwithstanding that not all of the required pre-assessment information has been gathered.
+Prospective adopters who wish to complain about this decision may make a complaint using the agency’s local complaints procedure.
+The Independent Review Mechanism is not available for decisions made during Stage One.

 If the agency decides that prospective adopters are unsuitable, then they must provide a clear explanation in writing, of the reasons why they are not proceeding, and provide details of the national advice line.
 A complaint using the local complaints procedure can be submitted if enquirers are dissatisfied and the complaints leaflet should be enclosed with the letter.
 The Independent Review Mechanism is not available for decisions made during Stage One.